Experimental study of turbulent thermal diffusion of particles in inhomogeneous and anisotropic turbulence: Introduction

 Turbulent transport and mixing of aerosols and droplets is of fundamental importance in a large variety of applications ranging from environmental sciences, physics of the atmosphere and meteorology to industrial turbulent flows and turbulent combustion \cite{CSA80,ZRS90,BLA97,SP06,ZA08,CST11,RI21}.
 Various laboratory experiments and numerical simulations as well as observations in atmospheric and astrophysical turbulence have detected large-scale long-living clusters of particles as well as small-scale particle clusters \cite{SP06,ZA08,CST11,RI21,WA00,S03,KPE07,G08,WA09}.
 Characteristic scales of large-scale clusters are much larger than the integral turbulence scale, while characteristic scales of small-scale clusters are much smaller than the integral turbulence scale.

-Turbulent diffusion causes a destruction of inhomogeneous particle clusters.
+Turbulent diffusion causes a decay of inhomogeneous particle clusters.
 On the other hand, turbulence can create inhomogeneous particle spatial distributions.
 For instance, small-scale clusters are formed in non-stratified \cite{BB07,AC08,TB09,BE10,EKR96a,EKR02} and stratified turbulence \cite{AC08,EKR10,EKR13}.
 The large-scale clusters of inertial particles in isothermal non-stratified inhomogeneous turbulence are caused by turbophoresis \citep{CTT75,RE83,G97,EKR98,G08,MHR18}, which is a combined effect of particle inertia and inhomogeneity of turbulence.

 The large-scale clusters in a temperature-stratified turbulence are formed due to turbulent thermal diffusion \cite{EKR96,EKR97}, resulting in additional turbulent non-diffusive flux of particles directed to the minimum of the mean temperature.
 The characteristic spatial scale of particle clusters formed due to turbulent thermal diffusion is much larger than the integral scale of turbulence, and the characteristic time scale of the formation of the particle clusters is much larger than the characteristic turbulent time scale.
 Turbulent thermal diffusion is a purely collective phenomenon resulting in a pumping effect, described in terms of effective velocity of particles in the direction opposite to the mean temperature gradient.
 A balance between the turbulent thermal diffusion and turbulent diffusion determines the conditions for the formation of large-scale particle clusters.

 Turbulent thermal diffusion has been studied theoretically \cite{EKR96,EKR97,EKR00,EKRS00,EKRS01,PM02,RE05,AEKR17} and detected in different laboratory experiments in stably and convective temperature-stratified turbulence produced by oscillating grids \cite{BEE04,EEKR04,EEKMR06} or a multi-fan generator \cite{EEKR06}.
 This phenomenon has been also detected in direct numerical simulations \cite{HKRB12,RKB18}.
 Turbulent thermal diffusion is shown to be a crucial importance in the atmospheric turbulence with temperature inversions \cite{SSEKR09} and in astrophysical temperature stratified turbulent flows \cite{H16}.
 Turbulent thermal diffusion plays an important role in formation of small-scale particle clusters in turbulence with a mean vertical temperature gradient \cite{EKR10,EKR13}.